minprog/cs50-lectures/01 C/index.md

 *   In the terminal in the bottom pane of our IDE, we'll **compile** our code before we can run it.
 Computers only understand binary, which is also used to represent instructions like printing something to the screen.
 Our **source code** has been written in characters we can read, but it needs to be compiled: converted to **machine code**, patterns of zeros and ones that our computer can directly understand.
 *   A program called a **compiler** will take source code as input and produce machine code as output.
 In the CS50 IDE, we have access to a compiler already, through a command called **make**.
 In our terminal, we'll type in `make hello`, which will automatically find our `hello.c` file with our source code, and compile it into a program called `hello`.
 There will be some output, but no error messages in yellow or red, so our program compiled successfully.
 *   To run our program, we'll type in another command, `./hello`, which looks in the current folder, `.`, for a program called `hello`, and runs it.
-*   The `<main class="col-md markdown-body" style="margin-bottom: 61px; margin-top: 0px;" in the terminal is an indicator of where the prompt is, or where we can type in more commands.